National Hydration Day is observed every year on June 23. It is a day to commemorate the importance of drinking water and keeping oneself hydrated.

 June 23 is the death anniversary of Coach Victor Hawkins' and that is why this day was chosen as National Hydration Day.

-June 23 was chosen to observe this day on, as it marks the anniversary of Coach Victor Hawkins's passing.
-National Hydration Day commemorates his contributions to athlete health and safety, while also reminding people of the need to stay hydrated.
+National Hydration Day commemorates his contributions to the health and safety of the athletes, while also reminding people of the need to stay hydrated.